Heather Mills: IPC said new prosthetic leg was 'completely fine'

-"I was told that my leg was completely fine, that it didn't pose any problem," said Mills in a
+"I was told that my leg was completely fine, that it didn't pose any problem," said Mills in a video statement.

 The IPC deny Mills was ever given permission to compete on the device.